Environment Setup

 In your

-file, set the following variable:
+.envfile, set the following variable:

-file configured and the necessary credentials in place, you're now ready to create your agent and start running it on various platforms.
+With your .env file configured and the necessary credentials in place, you're now ready to create your agent and start running it on various platforms.